NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Animal Whisperer.md

 Choose two attribute boosts.
 One must be to **Wisdom** or **Charisma**, and one is a free attribute boost.

 You're trained in the Nature skill and a Lore skill related to one terrain inhabited by animals you like (such as Plains Lore or Swamp Lore).
-You gain the [[Feats/Train Animal|Train Animal]] skill feat.
+You gain the [[Train Animal|Train Animal]] skill feat.

 *Source: Pathfinder Player Core*
 *ORC*